lavsurgut/euroverc-docker/ros-desktop-full/README.md

 <code>docker-compose exec desktop bash</code>

-You can login inside with rosuser, for example, into master container:
+You can login inside with root, for example, into desktop container:

-<code>docker-compose exec --user=rosuser master bash</code>
+<code>docker-compose exec --user=root desktop bash</code>